 It offers practical solutions and simple preventive measures.
 The emphasis is on the very important role you play as the horse’s owner.

-The following articles are just a small sample of information and advice from personal experiences.
+The following posts are a small sample of information and advice from personal experiences.